12 tri-state business leaders named Rising Stars

-They were honored a breakfast ceremony at Diamond Jo Casino in Dubuque.
-The event was sponsored by the Telegraph Herald publication biztimes.biz.
+They were honored at a breakfast ceremony at Diamond Jo Casino in Dubuque.

 The designation recognizes business leaders younger than 40 who demonstrate leadership and serve as role models in the community.